 The first garden produce we planted was cole crops.
 The chickens didn’t seem to notice.
 The next day we planted onion starts and again the chickens were oblivious.
 This all changed when the beets and carrots started to come up and then we planted tomatoes and peppers.
 It seems once the chickens discovered there were tasty treats in what was once a dead zone of leaves and mulch everything we’d planted was fair game.
 What they didn’t peck at they tried with all their might to uncover.
 This led to a week of confinement that I’m sure if chickens could blog would paint me as the villain.

-(If you just want the recipe and not the story skip to the end)
+(If you just want the Two Egg Sandwich recipe and not the story skip to the end)

 My earliest memories as a child involve me standing in a chair at the stove with either my mother or grandmother cooking eggs for breakfast.
 While I don’t think I was making egg sandwiches back then I do think that early training prepared me to match opportunity with necessity when the time came.